BLB Solicitors

 In most cases, easements for rights of way arise in one of three ways:

-• An Express grant is the most common type of easement and is created by a deed, usually when a person sells part of their land but wishes to retain certain rights over the portion sold.
-These rights must be expressly stated in the deed.
+• The most common type of easement is an Express grant created by a deed.
+This usually happens when a person sells part of their land but wishes to retain certain rights over the portion sold.
+The deed must expressly record the grant.

-• An Implied grant is similar to an express grant but which has not been specified in a deed, as the easement is implied by law.
-This situation sometimes arises when someone acquires land and the only means of access is over land retained by the seller.
-The buyer would need to prove the rights exist.
+• An Implied grant is similar to an express grant, but the law implies its existence.
+In other words, you will not find anything recorded in the deeds.
+This situation sometimes arises when someone acquires land, but the only means of access is over land retained by the seller.
+The buyer must prove the rights exist.

-• Prescription describes an easement that has been acquired through long use.
-It arises if a person can demonstrate that one landowner has used another person’s land without force, secrecy or permission; and continuously and without any interruption for at least 20 years.
+• Prescription describes an easement acquired through long use.
+It arises if a person can demonstrate that one landowner has used another person’s land without force, secrecy or permission, continuously and without interruption for at least 20 years.

-Once it has been created, it is very difficult for a private right of way to be lost.
-Typically, if a right is lost, it happens in one of three ways:
+Once created, losing a private right of way is very difficult.
+Typically, losing a right of way happens in one of three ways:

-• The person with the benefit of the right can demonstrate by their actions that they intend to abandon it.
+• The person with the benefit of the right demonstrates by their actions that they intend to abandon it.

-• Similar to abandonment, a legal principle known as ‘estoppel’ can terminate a right of way if the person over whose land the right has been exercised has relied upon the other person’s conduct, which indicates their intent to give it up.
+• Similar to abandonment, a legal principle known as ‘estoppel’ may terminate a right of way.
+Estoppel happens if the person over whose land the right is exercised has relied upon the other person’s conduct, indicating their intention to give it up.

-But the courts have held repeatedly that a mere failure to exercise a right of way is not by itself enough for it to be lost.
-After all, why would a landowner give up rights over another person’s land that benefits their own, when there is no advantage to them in doing so?
-Indeed, in the case of Benn v Hardinge [1992], the court held the fact that a right of way had not been used for 175 years did not give rise to a presumption that it had been abandoned!
+But the courts have repeatedly held that a mere failure to exercise a right of way is not in itself enough to lose it.
+After all, why would a landowner give up rights over another person’s land?
+Particularly when those rights benefit their own land when there is no advantage to them in doing so.
+Indeed, in the case of Benn v Hardinge [1992], the court held there was no presumption of abandonment, although the right of way went unused for 175 years!

-In a more recent case, the Court of Appeal in Dwyer v City of Westminster [2014] held that the non-use of a passageway for 40 years did not constitute abandonment.
-This was despite the fact that it had been blocked and inaccessible for most of that time, a neighbouring landowner having obtained adverse possession of it.
+In a more recent case, the Court of Appeal in Dwyer v City of Westminster [2014] held that the non-use of a blocked and inaccessible passageway for 40 years did not constitute abandonment.

 What can I do about an unused right of way?

-You may own land over which there is a right of way that you believe has not been exercised for a long time, or you may think you have a right of way over someone else’s land.
+You may believe that no one has exercised a right of way over your land for a long time.
+Alternatively, you may think you have the right of way over someone else’s land.
 In either case, you should exercise great caution before taking any action.

-It would be very easy to find yourself embroiled in a costly dispute which you may lose.
-Also, a dispute might affect both properties’ saleability.
-Accordingly, you should always seek legal advice first to ensure you understand the strength, or possibly the weakness, of your position.
+It would be easy to find yourself embroiled in a costly dispute you may lose.
+Also, a dispute can affect both properties’ saleability.
+Accordingly, you should always seek legal advice first to ensure you understand the strength – or weakness – of your position.

 Mike Hansom